Erotic High Fantasy as you've never seen

 Ulan: the City of Othis, capital of Kemnu

 At the heart of the patriarchal Kemnoan Empire, the ancient City of Othis rises beside the mighty Nasapan River.
 Ulan is famed for the towering obelisks of its 64 temples dedicated to its patron god.
 Here in the Great Palace, Prince Dare begins his epic journey of adventure, self-discovery, and his quest for Vattsa, which means "Tusk of the Moon," and indicates a state of enlightenment or non-resistance.

 Prince Dare is the heir to an empire that dominates provincial kingdoms where the Great Mother Goddess is still revered.
 He is intelligent, sensitive, unhappy, and quite desperate to escape his gilded cage.
 Tragedy seems to be stalking him at every step, so impulsively he flees from all he has ever known with only his faithful chameleon cat Maumet for company.
 Though he tells himself that he seeks enlightenment, it is really the kind of love he secretly longs for that he really wants most of all.

 Lady Dee is a beautiful and brilliant woman of mystery that Dare eventually meets on his journey.
 Though she shows him great kindness and understanding, she conceals a secret agenda darker than he can possibly imagine.
 Hosis cannot live up to the memory of his beloved brother who has recently died.
 When his stern and abusive father metes out an unjust punishment upon him, Hosis steals away from his home in Far Loon on the back of a mammoth cow and becomes yet another runaway . . .

-This illustration depicts the actual fateful rendezvous of the book's title.
+This illustration depicts the actual fateful rendezvous of Book One's title.